microsoft/FluentDarkModeKit/README.md

 ### Others

-For more complex scenariosgit@github.com:microsoft/DarkModeKit.git, DarkModeKit will notify views or view controllers when current theme changes.
+For more complex scenarios, DarkModeKit will notify views or view controllers when current theme changes.
 The views and view controllers have to be in window hierarchy and conform to `Themeable` protocol.

 ```swift
 public protocol Themeable {